galiarmero/galiarmero.dev/content/blog/getting-started-with-gatsby-fast-and-slow/index.md

 "What's a starter?" you might ask.
 They are just Git projects created and maintained by the community to help people jump-start their development quickly.
 They already contain an initial working code for a website that you can further tweak to your liking.
 There are starters for all sorts of purposes, such as blogs, portfolios, docs and eCommerce.
 If you plan on making a specific website, chances are there are already starters for your use case in the [Starter Library](https://www.gatsbyjs.org/starters/?v=2).

-In our case, we are using the official `gatsby-starter-hello-world`, which is the most bare-bones starter I can find.
+In our example, we are using the official `gatsby-starter-hello-world`, which is the most bare-bones starter I can find.
 It just shows 'Hello world!' on a clean white page.

-The last step is to just run `gatsby develop` inside the root directory of `my-hello-world-site` project we just created.
+The last step is to run `gatsby develop` inside the root directory of `my-hello-world-site` project we just created.
 This starts a 'development' version of the website, on [http://localhost:8000/](http://localhost:8000/) by default.
 You can then open this URL in the browser to see changes reflected whenever you tweak the code.

 ![Hello world!](hello-world.png)